JFabianMM/Chat_Project_Minikube/README.txt

 Some of the environment variables are:

-For the Graphql microservice
+API description:
-    - name: LOGIN
+    - URL: process.env.BACKEND_MICROSERVICE+'login'
-        Request all the user information
+      Description: Request all the user information
-    - name: CONTACT
+    - URL: process.env.BACKEND_MICROSERVICE+'contact'
-        Request all the contacts of the user
+      Description: Request all the contacts of the user
-    - name: NOTIFICATION
+    - URL: process.env.BACKEND_MICROSERVICE+'notification'
-        Request the information of the notifications.
+      Description: Request the information of the notifications.
 These notifications are the contact requests received.
 The information of these notifications are the ID's of the requesters.
-    - name: GROUP_NOTIFICATIONS
+    - URL: process.env.BACKEND_MICROSERVICE+'groupnotifications'
-        Request the information of the group notifications.
+      Description: Request the information of the group notifications.
 These notifications are the groups requests received.
 The information of these notifications are the groups informations.
 The members, etc.
-    - name: GROUPS
+    - URL: process.env.BACKEND_MICROSERVICE+'groups'
-        Request the information of all the groups that the user belongs.
+      Description: Request the information of all the groups that the user belongs.
-    - name: REGISTER
+    - URL: process.env.BACKEND_MICROSERVICE+'register'
-        Make the regustration.
+      Description: Make the regustration.
 (Create a new user).
-    - name: NEW_NOTIFICATION
+    - URL: process.env.BACKEND_MICROSERVICE+'newnotification'
-        When a user receive a new contact request notification.
+      Description: When a user receive a new contact request notification.
-    - name: NEW_CONTACT
+    - URL: process.env.BACKEND_MICROSERVICE+'newcontact'
-        Create a new contact
+      Description: Create a new contact
-    - name: NOTIFICATION_DELETION
+    - URL: process.env.BACKEND_MICROSERVICE+'notificationdeletion'
-        Delete a notification
+      Description: Delete a notification
-    - name: NEW_GROUP
+    - URL: process.env.BACKEND_MICROSERVICE+'newgroup'
-        Create a new group
+      Description: Create a new group
-    - name: GROUP_NOTIFICATION_DELETION
+    - URL: process.env.BACKEND_MICROSERVICE+'groupnotificationdeletion'
-        Delete a group notification
+      Description: Delete a group notification
-    - name: GROUP_AND_NOTIFICATIONS
+    - URL: process.env.BACKEND_MICROSERVICE+'groupandnotifications'
-        Create a new group and create new group notification for each member.
+      Description: Create a new group and create new group notification for each member.
-    - name: NEW_MESSAGE
+    - URL: process.env.BACKEND_MICROSERVICE+'newmessage'
-        Create a new message
+      Description: Create a new message
-    - name: NEW_STATUS
+    - URL: process.env.BACKEND_MICROSERVICE+'newstatus'
-        The satus is the notification of a new message that has not been read.
+      Description: The satus is the notification of a new message that has not been read.
 This create a new status
-    - name: AUTHORIZATION
+    - URL: process.env.AUTHORIZATION_MICROSERVICE+'validation'
-        Validate the credentials
+      Description: Validate the credentials
-    - name: AUTHORIZATION_LOGIN
+    - URL: process.env.AUTHORIZATION_MICROSERVICE+'login'
-        Create the credentials for this new login
+      Description: Create the credentials for this new login
-    - name: AUTHORIZATION_REGISTER
+    - URL: process.env.AUTHORIZATION_MICROSERVICE+'register'
-        When is created the user, this create a new user registration on the Authorizartion microservice.
+      Description: When is created the user, this create a new user registration on the Authorizartion microservice.